jonnyhoeven/justme.dev/projects/gitops-workshop.md

 outline: deep
 ---
 This workshop is designed to provide a basic understanding of Kubernetes and ArgoCD.
-During the workshop, we'll be deploying a simple application to a Kubernetes cluster using Kubectl, and then we'll deploy the same application using ArgoCD.
+This Workshop will teach you how to create your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application from a Git-Ops perspective.
+This is the way.
 ---

 # {{ $frontmatter.title }}